jmarrero/git2pantheon/README.md

 go test
 ```

-7. To build the Container using buildah
+**To build and use the application on a container using buildah and podman**
+1. Build the container

 ```
 buildah -t YOURTAG bud .
 ```

-8. To run the container using podman
+2. To run the container using podman

 ```
 podman run --rm -p 9666:9666 YOURTAG
 ```

-9. To get inside the container and debug
+3. To get inside the container and debug

 get the container process
 ```